 Stop by the library to see the collection or view the online catalog by clicking the link below.
-The library will hold open hours on Thursday - Saturday from 10:00am - 4:00pm each week.
+The library is open on Thursday - Saturday from 10:00am - 4:00pm each week.

 The museum reference library on military history contains 15,000 circulating books, manuscripts, and pamphlets.
 In addition, it maintains a large collection of historic military technical and field manuals.
 Special attention is given to collecting materials that specifically relate to the military experiences of Minnesotans and to military units with Minnesota ties.

 If you have any questions about the collection, or books you would like to donate to the collection, please let us know!
 Feel free to contact our librarian, Ryan Welle, at email@example.com or 320-632-7051, or our library assistant, Diane DeVere, at firstname.lastname@example.org or 320-632-7052.

 A few exceptional titles among the 15,000 volumes available to the public: